microsoft/VoTT/README.md

 ## Contributing Guidelines

 We welcome [issues](https://github.com/Microsoft/VoTT/issues) and [pull requests](https://github.com/Microsoft/VoTT/pulls) into the project.
-We ask that you follow these simple guidelines when
+We ask that you follow these simple guidelines:

 ### Issues
 - Look for duplicate issues & comment on thread if experiencing something similar